ritvikgupta199/COL106Assignment4Checker/README.md

 * **Program taking too much time to run:**
   The execution should take a few seconds at max.
 If the program takes too much time to execute, then the program may be stuck in a loop or the sorting function would not have been O(nlogn).

+* **Driver giving StackOverflowError:**
+  This is generally caused when the Driver is run with normal stack size as the test cases are very large and there would be a large number of recursive calls.
+To avoid this, use `make run`, `make build`, or `java -Xss16m Driver` instead of using `java Driver`.
+This would increase the stack size which should be sufficient to run the test cases.

 ### Constants
 * `SEED`: This is the seed used in generating the pseudo random numbers.
 This ensures that the same input sequences are generated everytime.
 You may change the seed to produce a different input sequence.